List of The Cosby Show characters: Olivia Kendall

 Olivia Kendall is Denise Huxtable's precocious stepdaughter, who is three years old when she first appears in the series.
 Olivia is the only child of Martin and Paula Kendall.
 After a few years of marriage, her parents divorced, and her mother, Paula, gave Martin full custody, as she felt overwhelmed by marriage and motherhood.
 Olivia was then raised by her grandparents and father.

 When Olivia is almost four years old, her father Martin marries Denise Huxtable, whom he met in Africa.
 The new family moves in with Denise's parents, Clair and Cliff Huxtable, who are now Olivia's step-grandparents.
 Martin, as a Naval officer, is required to travel a lot, so for a while, Olivia is unable to spend time with him.
 During his absences, Denise raises her.
-Olivia continues to live with her step-grandparents while her parents are in Singapore during the final season.
+Olivia continued to live with her step-grandparents while her parents are in Singapore during the final season.

 The character was named after Bill Cosby's wife, Camille Olivia Hanks-Cosby.

+Raven had originally auditioned for the Bill Cosby movie, Ghost Dad but didn't get the part since she was so young but Cosby liked her so much that he created the role of Olivia, his step granddaughter, for her in its final three seasons.

 Olivia also appears in the Different World episode "Forever Hold Your Peace" (with Clair and Martin).

 Pam Tucker

-Pam Tucker is Clair Huxtable's distant cousin.
+Pam Tucker is the daughter of Clair Huxtable's first cousin, making her and Clair first cousins once removed.
 The daughter of a single mother, Pam comes to live with the Huxtables after her mother moved to California to take care of Pam's grandmother.
 Upon moving in, Pam is a high school junior—younger than Vanessa, but older than Rudy.
 At first, she is not used to the Huxtables' upper-middle-class lifestyle or close-knit family relationships.
 Eventually, she fits in, and becomes just another one of the Huxtable clan.
 Pam makes her first appearance in the fourth episode, "A Period of Adjustment", in season seven.

 Frequently, Pam is shown interacting with her best friend, Charmaine Brown (Karen Malina White), and Charmaine's boyfriend, Lance Rodman (Allen Payne).

 The character had a mixed reception.